d-gol/muon_ml/README.md

+# muon_ml

-# A simple framework for hyper-parameters optimization
+A simple framework for hyper-parameters optimization of deep learning models.
+The idea is to provide a model architecture using Keras and a dictionary of parameters.
+Then, multiple models are created, using grid search.
+Models can be trained, evaluated, and in the end a user should be able to select the best hyper-parameters by focusing on chosen metrics.

+## Features
 * Defining hyper-parameters as dictionary
 * Creating multiple models using grid search of hyper-parameters
 * Training multiple models